Northshore Scholarship Foundation

 which serves the Bothell and Kenmore communities.

-Northshore Rotary issues academic scholarships at Bothell and Inglemoor High Schools and a scholarship for a graduate of the Secondary Academy for Success.
-In addition, the club participates in the selection process of several memorial accounts and sees that recipients are selected for others related to families of present or former Rotarians.
+Northshore Rotary issues academic scholarships at Bothell and Inglemoor High Schools, a scholarship for a graduate of the Secondary Academy for Success and at Cascadia Community College.
+In addition, the club participates in the selection process of several memorial accounts and sees that recipients are selected for others related to families of present or former Northshore Rotarians.

 In 1986 the